 “Well we’ve got a list of who we’ve got left.”
 He said to the room as though it was a start to resolving the problem.
 “We’re still working on a full list for those we’ve lost but here’s who we know have been captured or killed.
 I thought you’d like to look through it.”
 He then handed the parchment to Hermione and many of the D.A looked over her shoulder to see.

 “Lee,” George whimpered as many other members scanned through the list also announcing names Naomi barely recognise such as Dennis Creevey and Cho Chang.

 “I saw Cho being stunned.”
 McGonagall said, hanging her head.
 “But I couldn’t get to her in time.”
-Two twin D.A members each placed a hand on the headmistress’s shoulders as she dabbed her eyes.
+And Luna placed a comforting hand on the headmistress’s shoulders as she dabbed her eyes.

 “What about Saint Mungo’s?”

 “There are still Aurors and Enforcers at Saint Mungo’s from the Quidditch attack.
 As soon as the Dark Wizards sort themselves out at the Ministry, they’ll want every remaining Auror they can get their hands on dead.”
 The remaining D.A members looked at one another and Naomi knew they were all thinking of Ernie Macmillan who she knew to be a friend of theirs.

 Lance stood up.
 “Well, I think we’ve just thought of our next move.”

 “What, attack the hospital?”
 Kory asked with a tone of exasperation in his voice.

 “We find as many Aurors and Enforcers as we can, maybe a few others that are in there who just want to help and a few more Healers and get out of there before things get hairy.”
 Everyone was staring at Lance though no one objected.

 “I’m in.”
 Naomi said, ignoring the stabbing pain that still irritated her but instead acted on the combined thought of Kaman, Emily and Harry and Lance winked his approval at her.